9 Importing data

 From visual inspection, we can see that our text file is a fixed-width format text file.
 So to read the data, we will use the function read_fwf() from the readr package.

 There are two required arguments to read_fwf(): file and col_positions.
-From the help for read_fwf() (type ? readr::read_fwf in R console to see this), we see that col_positions refers to “Column positions, as created by fwf_empty(), fwf_widths() or fwf_positions().
+From the help for read_fwf() (type ? readr::read_fwf in the R console to see this), we see that col_positions refers to “Column positions, as created by fwf_empty(), fwf_widths() or fwf_positions().
 If the width of the last column is variable (i.e., we have a ragged fixed-width format file), we can supply the last end position as NA.”
 We can also see that fwf_widths() is itself a function: fwf_widths(widths, col_names = NULL).

 Given that we have a very simple file, we can identify the column widths pretty easily.
 Manually adding a “ruler” of sorts at the top of the file, we can see below that the first column covers columns 1-3, the second column covers 4-10, and the third column starts at 11.